blurdel/Guru-spring-data-jpa-jdbc-template/README.md

 # Guru-spring-data-jpa-jdbc
-Demo project for Spring Data JPA and JDBC
+Demo project for Spring Data JPA and JDBC Template